haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-3-simulating_fl_cycle.rst

 build a robust client selection strategy.
 It can save you from malicious poisoning attacks, biased models, and slow training cycles.

-NimbleEdge brings along specific algorithms that augment the client selection strategy to deal with the above problems.
+To address the above problems, NimbleEdge brings specific algorithms that enhance the client selection strategy.

-For now, we just take random selection…
+For now, we will just take random selection…

 .. code:: python